 This integrated subject builds upon the introduction to Economics & Business, Geography and History commenced in Year 7.
-The first semester course explores the historical period between the medieval period and the beginning of the modern era.
+The first semester course explores the Medieval period and Mongolian Empire.
 The second semester explores issues of living sustainably in large modern cities.
 Students will also examine how features of law and government impact upon our rights and roles in modern Australia.
 Skills and concepts are enhanced via the use of Learning Technologies and collaborative work.

-History: a study of the historical period from 650 AD to 1750 AD including: Medieval Europe (c.590 - c.1500), the Mongol Expansion (c.1206 - c.1368) and Renaissance Italy (c.1400 - c.1600).
+History: a study of the historical period from 650 AD to 1750 AD including: Medieval Europe (c.590 - c.1500) and the Mongol Expansion (c.1206 - c.1368).